-3 in 1 underlayment is typically a thin foam pad, usually created from either polyethylene or polypropylene.
+3 in 1 underlayments are typically a thin foam pad used under floating floors, usually created from either polyethylene or polypropylene.
 It most often comes in rolls of 100 to 200 square feet and is rolled out onto the sub-floor before the hardwood, laminate and vinyl tile flooring is laid down.

 What Features Does 3 in 1 Underlayment Provide?